kairarobot/intro_to_scrapy/README.md

 * Go back to root project directory  and run the bot

 #####E. Running the bot we built and exporting the data as a csv and JSON file (2 minutes)
-* Let's export is as JSON file first
+* Let's export this as a JSON file first
 ```
 	$ scrapy crawl confiers -o trees_json.json
 ```